mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 1. **Create IAM Role for QLDB Operations**:

    IAM roles provide secure, temporary credentials for AWS services to access other resources without hardcoding credentials.
 For QLDB operations, we need a dedicated role that enables journal streaming to Kinesis and data export to S3.
-This follows AWS security best practices by implementing the principle of least privilege, ensuring QLDB can only access the specific resources required for journal streaming and export operations.
+This follows AWS security best practices by implementing the principle of least privilege from the [AWS Well-Architected Security Pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html), ensuring QLDB can only access the specific resources required for journal streaming and export operations.

    ```bash
    # Create trust policy for QLDB